-2. Go to the FAU Libraries home page by typing in www.fau.edu/library.
+2. Go to the FAU Libraries home page by typing in library.fau.edu.

-4. Locate a database (Example: Oxford Journals Online) where your journal and year can be found, and click on the database name.
+4. Locate a database (Example: Oxford Journals Online) where your journal and year of publication can be found, and click on the database name.

-7. You can also use SearchWiSE to find the full text of an article, by typing in the author's name and the keywords in the title.
+6. ANOTHER WAY TO SEARCH: You can also use OneSearch to find the full text of an article, by typing in the author's name and the keywords in the title.
 (Example: "Elizabeth Roche" and "Visualizing Handel").